 Sunlight exposure helps the majority of people with psoriasis but obviously it must be used cautiously to avoid the risk of developing skin cancer.

-Excimer Laser – This is a carefully focused beam of laser light delivered through a sophisticated liquid light guide delivery system, the XTRAC system is designed to clear unsightly psoriatic skin plaques quickly and effectively.
+Excimer Laser—a carefully focused beam of laser light delivered through a sophisticated liquid light guide delivery system, the XTRAC system is designed to clear unsightly psoriatic skin plaques quickly and effectively.
 Because it concentrates light on active lesions, XTRAC allows your health care technician to deliver the high therapeutic doses necessary for rapid clearing without risk to healthy skin.
-We have XTRAC treatments at some of our facilities.
+NEDA has XTRAC treatments at several of its facilities.

-Narrowband UVB Light Therapy – Sunlight and ultraviolet light slow the rapid growth of skin cells.
+Narrowband UVB Light Therapy—Sunlight and ultraviolet light slow the rapid growth of skin cells.
 Psoriasis patients are directed to carefully sunbathe.
 People with psoriasis all over their bodies may require treatment with light boxes for full body exposure.
-Many of our offices are equipped with the latest light treatment technology available.
+At Neda many of our offices are equipped with the latest light treatment technology available.